cruizc-ii/vulkan/README.md

 phd_thesis/figures/compare/risks.png

 - [ ] doesnt make sense to have collapse going up at 5% drift or structural resurrection
-- [ ] wtf is up wit the model that Q4 costs more? this is intuitively not the case it should cost 20% more

 - escribir conclusiones e inconsistencias
 - future work